harleytml/tsos-nucleus/documents/TSOS-Ports.md

 pc

-This is the standared 32-bit IBM-PC, with a i686 processor and above.
+This is the standard 32-bit IBM-PC, with a i686 processor and above.

 gba